 When asked to list things that live in the forest, the lowly fungus seldom makes anyone's top ten.
-The name sounds like something to be avoided, not carefully sought out.
-Ironically, only the great coral reefs can compare to the beauty and diversity of the fungi and lichen that dwell in a healthy forest.
+Ironically, only the great coral reefs can compare to the beauty and diversity of the fungi and lichen that dwell in an Oregon forest ecosystem.

 Take your time and enjoy these untouched photos.

 From bright to dull and every where in between, the full color spectrum is proof of the diversity of the fungi kingdom that our guests can see for themselves.
-Best time is always after a good rain.
+In the PNW (Pacific Northwest), the best time is always after a good rain.